Frederickhs/EPICPQS_App/FORMULA_REFERENCE.md

 ## Partial PQS

-The Trainer manually selects modules.
+The Manager manually selects modules.

 Stored in: